scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 def addThenDouble(a: Int, b: Int): Int = (a + b) * 2
 ```

-Methods can contain any lines of code you desire:
+The body of a method can use all the different features of the language:

 - `if`/`else` expressions
 - `match` expressions